spacetelescope/jwst/docs/jwst/references_general/distortion_reffile.rst

 Internally the WCS pipeline works with 0-based coordinates.
-When FITS header keywords are used, the 1 pixel offset in FITS coordinates is accounterd for internally in the pipeline.
+When FITS header keywords are used, the 1 pixel offset in FITS coordinates is accounted for internally in the pipeline.

 The model is a combination of polynomials.